 6. Negotiate and Accept an Offer

-7. Prepare Paperwork and Closing
+7. Complete Paperwork and Close

-- Cooperate with home inspector
+- Cooperate with the buyer’s home inspector

 - Provide buyer and buyer’s agent, lawyer, and other professionals with legal documents